Overview

 Visitors can wander among the stone ruins, tracing the evolution from medieval stronghold to Tudor manor.
 Highlights include:

-- The Tower House Spiral Staircase – still intact, it offers a tactile sense of medieval vertical circulation.
+- The Tower House Spiral Staircase – still intact, offering a tactile sense of medieval vertical circulation.

 - Murder‑hole and Barrel Vault – remnants of the original defensive entrance and ground‑floor ceiling.